coderms1/agentz/whizper_bot/README.md

 **Whizper does two jobs:**

 *Sniff Contracts on Telegram → paste a contract, get a compact report (price, volume, liquidity, FDV, LP status, holders if available) with a proper Dexscreener preview link.
-Automated Google Trends Alerts → checks your keyword list and posts spikes to X (Twitter) and optionally Telegram on a schedule (via GitHub Actions).
+Automated Google Trends Alerts → checks your keyword list and posts spikes to X (Twitter) and optionally Telegram on schedule (GitHub chrons).
 A simple FastAPI endpoint (/whizper) for quick HTTP checks, and an X listener that replies when mentioned.*

 ---